(855) 575-6376

 Mesothelioma and Malignant Pleural Effusion

 A doctor may use chest x-rays, a physical exam to look for decreased chest movements, and other methods to diagnose pleural effusion.
 Combined with other symptoms, such as chest pain, fever, night sweats, fatigue, and muscle weakness, your pleural effusion could lead to a diagnosis of pleural mesothelioma.
 This is a type of cancer in the lungs, most often from asbestos exposure.
 Mesothelioma is usually terminal, although patients may be able to extend their lifespans and improve their quality of living with available treatments.
 Treatments may include medications or therapies to ease the effects of pleural effusion and other symptoms.
+In cases of recurrent or persistent effusions, chest tubes or a pleural drain may be used to help manage fluid buildup.

 Pleural effusion could also point to other types of cancer spreading to the lining of the lungs.
 Cancer cells from lung, breast, ovarian, cervical, or uterine cancers could block the normal flow of fluids in the pleura.
 This can cause a buildup of excess fluids, along with symptoms of pleural effusion.
 Leukemia and melanoma could also cause pleural effusion, as can common cancer treatments such as chemotherapy and radiation therapy.